AM-community/monorepo/README.md

 ### To check development, fill issues, pull requests or discussions please use

 # [monorepo](https://github.com/AM-community/monorepo)
+(Storing translated binary .mo files thanks to git-lfs installed in this repo)

 From here is everything else automagicaly updated

 We got a :star: from [@Eloitor](https://github.com/Eloitor)